-LIFE is an academic living-learning experience for first-year college students.
-LIFE students form a small learning community organized around academic courses, an academic theme, and out-ofclass experiences integrating the courses and themes.
-Some LIFE clusters are targeted to specific majors or careers while other LIFE clusters have more broadly organized academic themes.
-LIFE clusters house students together in residence halls across campus.
-Students are also co-enrolled in a co-curricular course, University 101: First-Year Experience (a one-credit, P/F seminar), and cluster variations include University Studies, Associate in Arts Program, and off-campus residence students.
-The academic courses that comprise LIFE clusters are regular University courses, containing both LIFE and non-LIFE students.
+LIFE students form a small learning cluster organized with an academic course, theme, and out-of-class experiences integrating the course and theme.
+Some LIFE clusters are targeted to specific majors while other LIFE clusters have more broadly organized academic themes.
+Students are also co-enrolled in a co-curricular course, University 101: First-Year Experience (a one-credit, P/F seminar).
+Cluster variations include University Studies, Associate in Arts Program, and off-campus residence students.